 - Independent medical examinations by insurance company doctors: The new Michigan No-Fault law imposes the following rules for IMEs of car accident victims by insurance company-hired IME doctors: (1) The IME doctors must be licensed in Michigan; (2) If care is being provided to the person to be examined by a specialist, the examining IME physician must specialize in the same specialty as the physician providing the care, and if the physician providing the care is board certified in the specialty, the examining IME physician must be board certified in that specialty; (3) During the year before an IME, the IME doctor must have devoted a majority of professional time to clinical practice of medicine/specialty or teaching in an accredited medical school.
 It is expected that these rules will take immediate effect.

-- Anti-Fraud Unit: The new Michigan No-Fault law will create an Anti-Fraud Unit to investigate all “criminal and fraudulent activities in the insurance market.”
+- Anti-Fraud Unit: The new Michigan No-Fault law will crackdown on car insurance fraud by creating an Anti-Fraud Unit to investigate all “criminal and fraudulent activities in the insurance market.”
 This will take effect immediately.

 UPDATE: On June 11, 2019, Gov. Whitmer signed House Bill 4397.
 That makes June 11, 2019, the official effective date for the new statutory definition of “serious impairment of body function,” which is the injury threshold law that people injured in car accidents in Michigan are required to meet, as well as the new rules for out-of-state residents who are injured in car accidents in Michigan.
 The new rules for independent medical examinations also took effect on June 11, 2019.
 Other new changes, including the tolling of the one-year-back rule; (2) the new consumer anti-fraud unit; (3) and the new requirement that the Insurance Commissioner/Department of Insurance and Financial Services create an online consumer page had an effective date of May 30, 2019, which was the day that Gov. Whitmer signed Senate Bill 1.